Effects of Berry phase and instantons in one dimensional Kondo-Heisenberg model

+This conclusion demonstrates the effect of the emergent Berry phase beyond the description of how Kondo-singlet paramagnetic phase transitions out of a Kondo-breakdown spin-liquid reference point.
+The Berry phase also characterizes the competition between the Kondo paramagnet and Kondo-breakdown spin-Peierls phase.
+While the Fermi momenta of the Kondo-singlet paramagnet are large, those of the spin-Peierls state are small.
+These paramagnetic phases and their transitions resemble the paramagnetic portion of the global phase diagram that has been proposed for heavy-fermion metals.

-In higher dimensions there is a stable N\'{e}el ordered antiferromagnetic state, and the instantons are suppressed by finite spin stiffness in the magnetically ordered phase.
-However in the quantum disordered phase the consideration of the instantons becomes relevant, and the associated Berry phase is critical in determining the nature of the emergent valence bond solid phase.
-We anticipate that Berry phase effects related to what we have considered here will be important in dimensions higher than one.
+In higher dimensions there is a stable N\'{e}el ordered AF state, and the instantons are suppressed by finite spin stiffness in the magnetically ordered phase.
+However in the quantum disordered region the consideration of the instantons becomes relevant, and the associated Berry phase is critical in determining the nature of the emergent valence bond solid phase\cite{Duncan,Read}.
+Therefore it is conceivable that Berry phase effects related to what we have considered here will be important in dimensions higher than one.

 We acknowledge the support of NSF Grant No. DMR-1006985, the Robert A. Welch Foundation Grant No. C-1411, and the W.\ M.\ Keck Foundation.

 \onecolumngrid